December Gardening Tips

 Indoor Gardening Tips

 With the outdoor gardening season over, many gardeners still need to tend to houseplants and maybe even begin growing herbs indoors.
 Begin by sowing seeds for parsley, oregano, sage, chives and basil in small clay pots.
 Once they have germinated, use growing lights, watering and mild fertilization to produce small crops of herbs.
-If you are going to purchase or already have purchased poinsettias, please review our poinsettia plant care information here.

 Offset The Outside Gray With Indoor Color